ihasdapie/chenbrian.ca/content/posts/projects/index.md

   - "/posts/2021/projects"
 ---

-// Page under construction //
+// Page under construction (Actually, this page has been abandoned since early 2022...) //

 > "If you built a project and did not write about it, did you really build a project?"